wide-vsix/vsixpi/README.md

 - More than **2GB** of RAM
 - More than **16GB** of SD card capacity

-Thanks to the [cloud-init](https://cloudinit.readthedocs.io/en/latest/), installation and setup procedures are fully automated.
+Thanks to [cloud-init](https://cloudinit.readthedocs.io/en/latest/), installation and setup procedures are fully automated.
 All you have to do is *1)* edit a simple configuration file in YAML format and *2)* type a single command to generate cloud-config.

 ## Getting started with your Raspberry Pi
 First, shallow clone this repository and install dependent libraries with: